rockstor/rockstor-doc/nfs_ops.rst

 Below are the main operations possible from the *NFS Exports* view, which operate on one or more shares and is a convenient way to manage exports for the entire system.
-Although redundant, Rockstor also makes NFS export management possible for a specific share from within the *NFS* tab of a share's detail view.
+Rockstor also makes NFS export management possible for a specific share from within the *NFS* tab of a share's detail view.

 Add NFS export
 ^^^^^^^^^^^^^^